Student Mistreatment

 • retaliation or threats of retaliation against students

-• discrimination or harassment based on race, religion, color, creed, sex, gender, gender identify or expression, marital status, sexual orientation, age, national origin, ancestry, political affiliation, mental or physical disability, genetic information, veteran status, or any other legally protected characteristic
+• discrimination or harassment based on race, religion, color, creed, sex, gender, gender identity or expression, marital status, sexual orientation, age, national origin, ancestry, political affiliation, mental or physical disability, genetic information, veteran status, or any other legally protected characteristic

 • the use of grading or other forms of assessment in a punitive or discriminatory manner.

-A suboptimal work or learning environment, although not mistreatment, can interfere with learning, compromise patient care, marginalize students and cause significant distress among students.
-Student feedback about suboptimal learning environments should be given to course directors, to the Program Director as appropriate, or reported in student course evaluations.
+A suboptimal work or learning environment, although not mistreatment, can interfere with learning, compromise patient care, marginalize students, and cause significant distress among students.
+Student feedback about suboptimal learning environments should be given to Course Directors, to the Program Director as appropriate, or reported in student course evaluations.

 Students, faculty, staff, preceptors, and patients shall be treated with respect and dignity at all times.
 The Program expressly prohibits all conduct that interferes with the learning and working environment or otherwise creates a hostile, intimidating, or unsafe situation.